-Each day a select number of Golden Tickets are given to adults who work in the school.
-They need to give one to a student they witness showing any of the characteristics of ROCK.
-The tickets are entered into a weekly drawing and a post card is sent to parents, telling them about what their child received and why.
-The middle school wants to make sure parents know praising students is a great way to teach Universally Expected Behaviors!
+Adults who work in the school will give one to a student they witness demonstrating any of our Habits.
+The tickets are entered into a weekly drawing and a communication will be sent home explaining what their student received and why.
+Praising students is a great way to teach strong Habits of a Bulldog Nation!